cypress-io/cypress-documentation/cypress/v1.0/documentation/1-Commands/65-visit.md

 --- | --- | ---
 `onBeforeLoad` | `function` | Called before your page has loaded all of its resources.
 `onLoad`       | `function` | Called once your page has fired its load event.
-`timeout`      | [pageLoadTimeout](https://on.cypress.io/guides/configuration#section-timeouts) | Total time to wait until `cy.visit` resolves
+`resolveOn`    | "load"     | Which event to resolve the visit on.
+Can be "load" or "DOMContentLoaded" `timeout`      | [pageLoadTimeout](https://on.cypress.io/guides/configuration#section-timeouts) | Total time to wait until `cy.visit` resolves
 `log` | `true` | whether to display command in command log